krishu1501/ai-interior-designer/README.md

 - Node.js 16.x or higher (recommended 16.x LTS)
   - To check your Node.js version: `node --version`
   - Download Node.js from: https://nodejs.org/
+- Set the environment variable `GEMINI_API_KEY` with your Google Gemini API key.
+  - Instructions for obtaining the API key can be found at: https://ai.google.dev/gemini-api/docs/api-key

 ## Setup and Running